 There’s no telling when they’ll happen and most of the time, they bring extensive damage.

-Being prepared is always the smart move once you feel the earth shaking.
-Your own home itself can become a danger to you and your family.
+During an earthquake, your own home itself can become a danger to you and your family.
 How can you prepare your own home for an earthquake?

 Preventing Structural Damage